Mariameno Kapa-Kingi: 2023 general election

-First term, 2023-present
+Te Pāti Māori, 2023-2026

 By mid-December 2023, Kapa-Kingi had become Te Pāti Māori's whip and joined Parliament's business select committee.
 She also became the party's housing, Oranga Tamariki, children, infrastructure, building and construction, transport, regional development, rural communities, local defence, civil government and small businesses spokesperson.

 In early May 2024, Kapa-Kingi gave a speech in Parliament accusing the National-led coalition government of embarking on a "mission to exterminate Māori" by seeking to repeal Section 7AA of the Oranga Tamariki Act 1989.
 During her speech, she said "I might be tempted to change tone and say: Pai ana, get rid of Section 7AA, and while you're at it get rid of the entire act and the rotten institution that is Oranga Tamariki, which should in fact be named matenga tamariki (killing children) because it and its predecessor has only caused strife and ruin."
 Kapa-Kingi's remarks drew criticism from National Party leader Christopher Luxon Labour Party leader Chris Hipkins, who described her rhetoric and language as "unhelpful."
 Labour MP Willie Jackson and Green MP Hūhana Lyndon criticised Kapa-Kingi's choice of words.
 New Zealand First leader Winston Peters also denounced her speech as "ignorant and offensive" while ACT Party leader David Seymour described her comments as "disgraceful," adding that the three coalition parties had Māori members.
 By contrast, Te Pāti Māori co-leaders Rawiri Waititi and Debbie Ngarewa-Packer defended Kapa-Kingi's speech and accused the Government of seeking to exterminate Māori through its policies and processes.

 In a September 2025 reshuffle, Kapa-Kingi was replaced as party whip by co-leader Debbie Ngarewa-Packer.
 In mid-September 2025, Te Pāti Māori President John Tamihere said that Kapa-Kingi had been demoted as party whip due to the perception she had become tethered to Parliament and that she needed to reconnect with her electorate constituents.
 On 14 October, Te Pāti Māori released an email to its members containing several attached documents with serious allegations against Kapa-Kingi and her son, former party vice-president and Toitu Te Tiriti movement leader Eru Kapa-Kingi.
 These documents included a letter from Parliamentary service to Kapa-Kingi warning that her office had exceeded its budget by NZ$133,000, had failed to pay her parliamentary staffers, and separate allegations that Eru had racially abused a Parliamentary security guard on Budget Day in 2024.
 In early October 2025, her son Eru had severed Toitu Te Tiriti's ties to Te Pāti Māori, alleging a lack of accountability and transparency.
 Kapa-Kingi said her budget had not been overspent, because it had been adjusted to allow for support for Takutai Tarsh Kemp before her death.